T-Tiffanyyau/Agario/ClientGUI/ReadMe.md

 # ClientGUI:

 ## Features

--Real-time rendering of the game world with zoom functionality -Display of player names above their game characters -Efficient use of color caching for improved performance -Update loop running on a separate thread for smooth gameplay
+- Real-time rendering of the game world with zoom functionality
+- Display of player names above their game characters
+- Efficient use of color caching for improved performance
+- Update loop running on a separate thread for smooth gameplay

 ### Usage
 To initialize the GameWorldDrawable class, pass the initial World object, a Networking object for communication with the server,